 The registration fee is a non-refundable fee that is due at the time of registration.
 This is a separate fee and does not go toward the first month’s tuition.

-A returned check fee of $35 will be assessed on any checks returned for insufficient funds.
-A late fee of $25 will be assessed after the 10th of each month and is due when that month’s tuition is paid.
+A returned check fee of $50 will be assessed on any form of payment returned for insufficient funds.
+A late fee of $45 will be assessed after the 3rd of each month and is due when that month’s tuition is paid.
 If the late fee is not paid prior to the end of the month, the account is considered delinquent.

 If an account is in arrears for three weeks after the due date, they will not be allowed to attend class unless arrangements have been made with the director of Hope Rising Preschool.